nodester/nodester-cli/README.md

     export NODESTER_BRAND=;
     export NODESTER_APIHOST=;

+**In the newest version of `nodester-cli`** you can easily switch betwen instances running:

+    $ nodester config set <apiendpoint> <brand>

+after this you can access to your instance.
+To rollback to the nodester endpoint run:

+    $ nodester config set api.nodester.com nodester

+Also you can see what is the current configuration running:

+    $ nodester config get

-So take a look at `examples` and see how can you roll out your personal nodester-cli
+Also you can take a look at `examples` and see how can you roll out your personal nodester-cli

 ## Contributors